 Christ demonstrated that it was the preaching, the words which He spoke, that the people must pay attention to if they were to have life.
 These words, this preaching, was the sign of Jonah.
 This was the miracle which Christ promised to give them.
 He said:

-“The men of Nineveh shall rise in judgment with this generation, and shall condemn it: because they repented at the preaching of Jonas; and, behold, a greater than Jonas is here.”
+“The men of Nineveh shall rise in judgement with this generation, and shall condemn it: because they repented at the preaching of Jonas; and, behold, a greater than Jonas is here.”
 (20)

 Paul’s first epistle to the Corinthians also shows plainly the symbology of the resurrection.
 He says of this inward truth: